-The victim will be interviewed by the Education Coordinator or Office Manager, on their own, and asked to write an immediate account of events.
+The victim will be interviewed by the appropriate Manager, on their own, and asked to write an immediate account of events.
 The process for dealing with bullying will be explained clearly to them.
 The victim is also given the opportunity to discuss his own reactions and behaviour towards the bully.
 The victim is given support and advice and counselling is suggested if deemed appropriate.